Rosemary Sutcliff (1920-1992) was a British writer of Young Adult Historical Fiction

 - The Shield Ring: the Norse resistance against the Normans.

 - The Witch's Brat: the founding of St. Bartholomew's Hospital.

 - Lady in Waiting: the career of Walter Raleigh

 - The Rider of the White Horse and Simon: the Civil War campaigns of Sir Thomas Fairfax.

 - Bonnie Dundee: the campaigns of Lord Dundee in the Covenanter and Jacobite rebellions.

 - Blood and Sand: Ottoman campaigns in Arabia and the career of Thomas Keith.

 - Bittersweet Ending: Victory is fleeting, but Heroic Sacrifice is forever.
 They'll Earn Their Happy Ending at the least; at worst The Hero Dies.
 And the dog dies.
 And the horse.

-- Bury Your Disabled: Is constantly averted.
-This is Reality Subtext - Rosemary Sutcliff used a wheelchair for most of her life, and strongly disliked this trope.
+- Bury Your Disabled: Averted, along with other disability tropes.
+This is Reality Subtext - Rosemary Sutcliff used a wheelchair for most of her life.
 Her soldier protagonists are prone to Career-Ending Injury.